Disney's Polynesian Village Resort, second floor of the Great Ceremonial House

 Character breakfast $34 (child $20), dinner $46 (child $26)

 Our readers adore 'Ohana, which means “family.”
 (Breakfast with Lilo and Stitch might be reason enough.)
 The fact that the food just keeps coming make it all taste a little better.
 Request a seat in the main dining room, where the fire pit is.

 Setting and Atmosphere

-A large open pit is the centerpiece of the room.
-Here the grilled foods are prepared with flair - as well as flare: from time to time the chef will pour some liquid on the fire, causing huge flames to shoot up.
+Columns of carved tiki gods support the raised thatched roof in the center of 'Ohana’s main dining room, while the dining tables, arranged in rows, resemble long, segmented surfboards.
+The centerpiece of the main room is a large, open-pit grill, on which your food is prepared with flair and flare: From time to time, the chef will pour some liquid on the fire, causing huge flames to shoot up.
 This is usually in response to something one of the strolling entertainers has said, evoking a sign from the fire gods.

-Strolling singers, games, Mickey, Pluto, Lilo and Stitch at breakfast
+Mickey, Pluto, Lilo and Stitch at breakfast.

 Requires Credit Card to Reserve:

 Requires Pre-payment in Full: No

 |Tables in Wonderland||20%||All||All|